TheGnarCo/compare-components/README.md

 * Toggle the purity and functional-ness of components
 * Toggle whether components receive the same props on successive renders or if a passed prop is mutated to trigger re-renders in pure/memoized components

+Just clone, install with `yarn` or `npm`, and run `yarn start` or `npm start` to mess around.
+If you want more reliable data, do `yarn build` or `npm build` and the host the result using https://www.npmjs.com/package/serve or python simple HTTP server or whatever you'd like.